The Twins (Albanian tale): The twins' birth

 A king loses his kingdom.
 All that remains of his wealth are two gold rings, each adorned with a gem, a mare, a brave female dog, and a vegetable garden where he lives with his wife.
 He spends his days hoeing the garden, while his wife spins linen and wool.
 They are happy in the quiet of the fields and the tranquility of a solitary life.
 The only thing they miss is having a son.
 One morning, the king goes to the seashore and catches a large, red fish.
 He discovers that the red fish is magical and can speak.
 The fish tells the king to divide the fish's body into four pieces: the side of the head, the middle, the tail, and the bones.
 It instructs the king to give his wife the side of the head, eat the middle part himself, feed the tail to the mare and the dog, and bury the bones in the garden.
 The king follows the fish's instructions.
-His wife gives birth to two male twins, Zjerma and Handa; one has the Sun on his forehead, and the other has the Moon.
+His wife gives birth to two male twins, Zjerma and Handa; one has the Sun (Dielli) on his forehead, and the other has the Moon (Hëna).
 The mare gives birth to two foals, the dog two puppies, and two silver swords appear in the garden.
 The king's wife raises her twins carefully.
 The king teaches them to ride their horses without a saddle, fight with a variety of weapons, and hunt in the mountains and forests.